Worksheet Week 2

 • Load the data set

 • The Polity V Score (variable polity5) codes regimes from -10 (indicating perfect autocracy) to +10 (indicating perfect democracy).
-With the tidyvserse, create a new variable called democracy which codes all countries with a Polity V score lower than +1 as dictatorships, and all countries with a Polity V score from +1 to +10 as democracies.
+With the tidyvserse, create a new variable called politybin which codes all countries with a Polity V score lower than +1 as dictatorships, and all countries with a Polity V score from +1 to +10 as democracies.

 • Last up is the variable gdpgrowth.
 Create a new variable called growth which divides countries into “slow-growing” and “fast-growing” countries, using the mean as the cut-off point.